Lecce Puglia, Italy Travel Guide

 Car rental: €30-€70/day

 Your health and safety in Lecce are top priorities.
-Prepare with this information before your trip.
+Prepare using this information before your trip.

 No specific vaccinations for entry from most Western countries.
 Keep routine vaccinations (MMR, DTP, Polio) up-to-date.

-Use high SPF sunscreen like Blue Lizard Sensitive Mineral Sunscreen, wear hats, seek shade, and stay hydrated, especially in summer.
+Use sunscreen WITH a high spf like Blue Lizard Sensitive Mineral Sunscreen, wear hats, seek shade, and stay hydrated, notably in the summer months.

 Present during warmer months or evenings.
 Use insect repellent like Sawyer Products Picaridin Insect Repellent.